svnv-svsv-jm/chess-rl/README.md

 As side effect, this repo also provides examples about how to use [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/) for Reinforcement Learning, with the new [TorchRL](https://github.com/pytorch/rl) library.

+## Idea

+The core idea is to solve the sparse reward problem of RL agents by using a pretrained chess engine (e.g. Stockfish) to provide feedback for each move th agent makes.
+Besides, the pretrained chess engine can also be used as opponent player.

 ## Pre-requisites

 Install Stockfish: